dotnet/csharplang/proposals/records.md

   An inherited `abstract` property with matching type is overridden.
   It is an error if the inherited property does not have `public` overridable `get` and `init` accessors.
   The auto-property is initialized to the value of the corresponding primary constructor parameter.
+  Attributes can be applied to the synthesized auto-property and its backing field by using `property:` or `field:` targets for attributes syntactically applied to the corresponding record parameter.

 ### Deconstruct